-10 Underrated Spots in Canterbury
+10 Underrated Places to Visit in Canterbury

 Stretched between snowcapped mountains and the Pacific Ocean, Canterbury is one of the largest regions in New Zealand.
-But the main focus on the area is only limited to a few places like Lake Tekapo, featured on about half of New Zealand’s postcards, and Christchurch, being a magnet for backpackers and workings holidaymakers looking to find a job quickly.
+But the main focus on the area is only limited to a few places like Lake Tekapo, featured on about half of New Zealand’s postcards, and Christchurch, being a magnet for backpackers and working holidaymakers looking to find a job quickly.
 However, the region hides many secret spots and small villages that deserve to be explored!
-Water adventures, Lord of the Rings locations, mountain biking trails, and more: get out and discover this magnificent region with this list of 10 underrated spots in Canterbury.
+Water adventures, Lord of the Rings locations, mountain biking trails, and more: get out and discover this magnificent region with this list of 10 underrated places to visit in Canterbury.

 1. Hakatere Conservation Park

 With the Southern Alps in the background, the little town of Twizel offers a view like no other, especially when fishing in one of its many lakes.
 Mountain bikers will be served with heli drop options and the world-famous Alps 2 Ocean trail passing through.
-Plus, it’s a Lord of the Rings filming location!
+Plus, it’s another Lord of the Rings filming location!

 As a mix between a city and a small town, Ashburton sits perfectly on the fence.
-On one hand, it is a great place to hide from the hustle bustle of the big cities, and on the other, it has all the facilities of a decent-sized New Zealand city.
+On one hand, it is a great place to hide from the hustle-bustle of the big cities, and on the other, it has all the facilities of a decent-sized New Zealand city.
 Nearby Lake Hood is the place to be in summer.

 5. Methven & Mt Hutt